🔄

 What Causes Seasonal Affective Disorder?

 Scientists link SAD mainly to changes in light exposure.
-When sunlight decreases, it disrupts the body’s internal clock, called the circadian rhythm.
+When sunlight decreases, it disrupts the body’s internal clock, known as the circadian rhythm.
 This clock controls many bodily functions, including sleep and mood regulation.

 Two key hormones are involved: